outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 			- plastics in products often accompany other harmful substances like formaldehyde which is a carcinogen
 		- artificial sweeteners
 			- monk fruit and stevia and possibly xylitol might be the only safe artificial sweeteners other than natural sugars like honey
+		- emulsifiers
+			- carboxymethylcellulose and polysorbate-80 are linked to colon cancer
+		- talc
 		- TCE (Trichloroethylene) - https://en.wikipedia.org/wiki/Trichloroethylene
 			- may still be used to separate some substances in food, like separating caffeine from coffee, also may be found in potato chips, processed meat, and other highly processed foods which may have had a reason to use a separating agent (such as separating grease from the food)
 		- https://en.wikipedia.org/wiki/Carcinogen